 Determining the number of calories that you actually need is the trick.
 It's a very personal number.
 A calorie is a measure of heat energy, a pound of human fat containing approximately 4000 such calories.
 While the body needs protein and soluble fiber (think lean meat, quinoa and squash) precisely where you get the required number of calories is less important than keeping a reasonable mix and keeping track of how much you eat.
 Remember, whatever your weight, you are successful: You have become the caloric sum of your actions.
 If you are overweight, there is only eating right or continued overeating.
 When you think about it, actually eating for whom you want to be can't be dieting at all.
 It is simply eating right.
 The mental gymnastics required to achieve this blessed realization are a bit beyond my intentions here, so let's move on.

+OK, all you really have to do is to decide whom you want to be in pounds and to assess honestly who you are on a daily basis.
 Just how many calories do you need?
-The question is, what do you want to weigh in pounds?
-All you really have to do is to decide whom you want to be in pounds and to assess honestly who you are on a daily basis.
+You've answered the tough question that being honestly saying what do you want to weigh in pounds.
 Action defines the person metabolically.
 Are you sedentary, meaning that you mostly sit around while awake?
-Are you moderately active, meaning you are on your feet a lot and moving around constantly while awake?
+Are you moderately active, meaning you are on your feet a lot and moving around constantly whileawake?
 Or are you very active meaning that you are on your feet all day, moving fast and carrying something heavy around at least eight hours a day, everyday, like a farm worker or a professional athelete?